The Best Creamy Vegan Potato Leek Soup Recipe

 - Saute for 10-15 minutes, stirring occasionally until the onions and leeks soften and become semi-translucent.

 - Add the potatoes, fresh herbs, salt and pepper into the pot with the cooked leeks, garlic, onion and celery.
-Stir and let cook for 5-10 minutes, stirring occasionally.
+Saute for 5 minutes.
+Stir occasionally to prevent burning.

-- Next, pour in the vegetable broth, water and coconut cream (or heavy dairy cream).
+- Next, pour in the vegetable broth, water, coconut cream, and optional nutritional yeast.
 Bring the soup to a boil and then reduce to a simmer.
-Continue to simmer until the potatoes are soft and falling apart, about 20 to 30 minutes.
-(Add optional nutritional yeast now too)
+Continue to simmer until the potatoes are soft and falling apart, about 15 to 25 minutes – time can vary depending on variety and size of potatoes.
+(If not blending, cook until potatoes are fork-tender but not falling apart)

 - Serve your potato leek soup nice and warm, preferably alongside a slice of crusty homemade sourdough bread or fluffy focaccia.
 Top with optional chopped fresh chives or parsley.